richardpiazza/Statement/README.md

 )
 ```

-The first part of the _statement_ is rather clear:
+The first part of the _statement_ should be clear:

 ```sql
 SELECT translation.id, translation.expression_id, translation.language_code, translation.region_code, translation.value